-User LOS.
-Maintain capacity to produce and deliver 155 gallons per capita per day.
-Water Quality.
-Shall meet all county, state and federal primary potable water standards.
-Countywide Storage.
-Storage capacity for finished water shall equal no less than 15% of countywide average daily demand (County).
+User LOS - Maintain capacity to produce and deliver 74 gallons per capita per day systemwide.

+Water Quality - Shall meet all county, state and federal primary potable water standards.

+Countywide Storage - Storage capacity for finished water shall equal no less than 15% of countywide average daily demand (County).

-Policy 11-1B: The Town will monitor the planning, capital programming and construction programs of the Miami-Dade County WASD to help ensure that Cutler Bay residents, businesses and other Town users are provided with potable water services in compliance with the adopted LOS standard throughout the planning period.
+Policy I1-1B: The Town will monitor the planning, capital programming and construction programs of the Miami-Dade County WASD to help ensure that Cutler Bay residents, businesses and other Town users are provided with potable water services in compliance with the adopted LOS standard throughout the planning period.